 Why It Matters

 All insurance carriers are different.
-Each carrier will offer its own price for each coverage level, and you'll be able to see all of the prices in one place on the Triumph Group Benefits Center website at https://digital.alight.com/triumphgroup.
+Each carrier will offer its own price for each coverage level, and you'll be able to see all of the prices in one place when you enroll on the TRIUMPH Group Benefits Center website at digital.alight.com/triumphgroup.
 (Note: The benefits provided under a coverage level will be very similar across carriers, but there could be some differences.)

 What to Do

 If you need help deciding:

-- See how other people rate their health carriers on the Triumph Group Benefits Center website at https://digital.alight.com/triumphgroup anytime. - Compare the details, when you enroll online, by checking the boxes next to medical options you want to review and clicking Compare.
+- Compare the details, when you enroll online, by checking the boxes next to medical options you want to review and clicking Compare.
 That makes it easy to see which carrier is offering you the most value.
-(You may also find Summaries of Benefits and Coverage for comparison on the Triumph Group Benefits Center website at https://digital.alight.com/triumphgroup.) - Browse the carrier preview sites to learn about programs, tools, and other considerations that could influence your decision.
+(You may also find Summaries of Benefits and Coverage for comparison on the TRIUMPH Group Benefits Center website at digital.alight.com/triumphgroup.) - Browse the carrier preview sites to learn about programs, tools, and other considerations that could influence your decision.
 Ready to enroll?
 Find out how.